tsuyoshicho/action-mypy/README.md

     required: false
     default: '${{ github.token }}'
   workdir:
+    description: |
+      Working directory of where to run mypy command.
-    description: 'Working directory relative to the root directory.'
+      Relative to the root directory.
+    required: false
+    default: '.'
+  target:
+    description: |
+      Target file or directory of mypy command.
+      Relative to the working directory.
     required: false
     default: '.'
   ### Flags for reviewdog ###